open-rmf/rmf_demos/README.md

 ros2 launch rmf_demos_gz office.launch.xml server_uri:="ws://localhost:7878"
 ```

-This will let RMF (websocket clients) to publish their states to port `7878`.
+This will let Open-RMF (websocket clients) to publish their states to port `7878`.
 In this case, rmf-panel's `api_simple_server` is the websocket server.

 ---